How Are Debts Paid When a Business Closes?

 The dissolved corporation must also file a public notice “in a newspaper of general circulation” in the county where it had its principal office.
 This notice targets any unknown claimants.
 As a general rule, unknown claimants may take legal action within five years of the date the notice was published to recover any money it is owed.

 These are just a few of the legal issues that need to be addressed when dissolving an Oregon corporation.
-A qualified Oregon business attorney can advise you on more specific steps applicable to your corporation’s unique circumstances.
+Contact a law firm and a qualified Oregon business attorney can advise you on more specific steps applicable to your corporation’s unique circumstances.

 And remember: “Carefully think through all the assets, liabilities, ramifications—that’s really the main thing,” says Ferris.
 “Take your time, be careful, and don’t be in a hurry.”